TALK TO SALES

 How do HSAs work?

-Much like the name suggests, a health savings account is a savings account of pre-tax money that your employees can use to pay for medical expenses.
-Contributions can come from both the employer and the employee, so long as the combined contributions don't exceed the annual contribution limit updated yearly by the IRS.
+A health savings account is a savings account of pre-tax dollars that your employees can use to pay for medical expenses.
+Contributions can come from both the employer and the employee, so long as the combined contributions don't exceed the annual contribution amounts the IRS updates yearly.

-For 2022, the self-only contribution limit for employers and employees is $3,650.
-The maximum contribution for family coverage is $7,300.
-Those over the age of 55 can make $1,000 in additional contributions known as annual catch-up contributions.
+For 2024, the self-only contribution limit for employers and employees is $4,150.
+The maximum contribution for family coverage is $8,300.
+Those 55 or older can make $1,000 in additional funds, known as annual catch-up contributions.
+An HSA also allows your employees to earn tax-free interest.

-With an HSA, your employees can use an HSA debit card or online bill payments to pay for eligible healthcare products and services.
-If they are age 65 or older, they can even use their HSA funds for non-medical expenses, though the withdrawn funds would then be subject to income taxes.
-However, if your employees are under 65 and decide to spend their allowance on non-medical expenses, they'll be subject to tax and an additional 20% tax penalty.
+If individuals are 65 or older, they can use their HSA funds for non-medical expenses, though the withdrawn funds would then be subject to federal income taxes.
+However, if your employees are younger than 65 and decide to spend their allowance on non-medical expenses, they'll be subject to tax and an additional 20% tax penalty.

-Whether offered by an employer or opened by an individual, the account is always owned by the employee and can be established at almost any financial institution or credit union.
-After an employee leaves their job, all of the money in the account—including any employer contributions to HSAs—stays with the employee.
+Whether an employer offers one or an individual opens an account, the employee always owns it, and almost any financial institution or credit union can establish it.
+After an employee leaves their job, all the money in the account—including employer contributions to HSAs—stays with the employee.

 To participate in an HSA, an employee must meet the following requirements: